Politics, Business & Culture in the Americas

 WHY HE MIGHT WIN

-The inability of both Mauricio Macri’s center-right government and the current left-leaning Peronist government to solve Argentina’s chronic economic problems has left many people disillusioned with both sides.
+The inability of both former President Mauricio Macri’s center-right government and the current left-leaning Peronist government to solve Argentina’s chronic economic problems has left many people disillusioned with both sides.
 That provides opportunity for an outsider who seems to have simple and forceful answers and is skilled at conveying his message via social media.
-Milei had a stronger than expected showing in the August primary, taking the largest share of the vote (just over 30%).

 WHY HE MIGHT LOSE

 With his opposition to abortion and focus on culture war issues like criticizing feminism, Milei may be too radical for most Argentine voters.
 The libertarian movement is itself divided and lacks a unified party structure.
-In July, a federal prosecutor opened a preliminary investigation into allegations that Milei’s party sold candidacies on its lists—Milei has denied the accusations.
+At the October 1 presidential debate, Milei’s comments casting doubt on the number of victims of Argentina’s military dictatorship were met with widespread criticism.
+Milei had the largest vote share in the August primary, but support for him remained the same in October, and he again secured 30% of the vote.

 WHO SUPPORTS HIM